 Improved Panaroma – The newly improved Panaroma mode, allows you to capture the full width of a scene in higher detail.

 Google Says No To Vertical Video – Don’t you hate it when you take a video that ends up in the wrong orientation?
 Unlike photos, videos can’t be rotated just as easily.
 This Camera app will remind you to rotate the device when you try to capture a video in vertical mode.
-You can ignore the warning and still record your videos this way, but do reconsider by watching this video first.

 Better Interface – Did the previous Camera app frustrate you with its interface?
 Fret no more.
 Features are now labeled properly, taking out most of the guesswork.
 Instead of the old sliding arc controls, the Camera features are now presented nicely in a menu by swiping to the right and by tapping on the menu button at the bottom right.